 Can one magic supplement do everything?

-You may think this is too good to be true and supplementing is relatively cheap, especially considering how many positive benefits you may get.
-In Part 2 I will explain the potential side effects, how much and when to take it, what form to take, and what you need to be aware of before purchasing.
+In part 1 we looked at what creatine monohydrate is and how it can benefit you.
+Now in part 2 lets’s look at some potential side effects, how much and when to take it, what form to take, and what you need to be aware of before purchasing.

 “Creatine Supplementation for Health and Clinical Diseases”; https://creatineforhealth.com/book-and-papers/

 “Creatine supplementation for older adults: Focus on sarcopenia, osteoporosis, frailty and Cachexia”; https://www.sciencedirect.com/science/article/abs/pii/S8756328222001442

 “Effectiveness of Creatine Supplementation on Aging Muscle and Bone: Focus on Falls Prevention and Inflammation”; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6518405/

 “Common questions and misconceptions about creatine supplementation: what does the scientific evidence really show?”; https://www.tandfonline.com/doi/full/10.1186/s12970-021-00412-w

 “Chronic Dialysis Patients Are Depleted of Creatine: Review and Rationale for Intradialytic Creatine Supplementation”; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8400647/